mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

 # The layout of the experiment

-Let me explain to you how the “teacher-student” experiment works, and why we bother doing it.
+Let me explain to you how the “student-teacher” experiment works, and why we bother doing it.

 As you have seen, neural networks are composed of several layers